MehakKhurana17/MehakKhurana17/README.md

 ## About Me:

 - 🌱 I’m currently learning and exploring various Machine learning algorithms and trying to build some reliable models.
-- 🌱 I am looking to collaborate on Data Analysis and Machine Learning projects
+- 🌱 I am looking to collaborate on Data Analysis and Machine Learning projects.

 ## 💻 Skills: